Sub-Nyquist computational ghost imaging with orthonormalized colored noise pattern

 Here, $X$ is the reference matrix calculated by

-$G_{(o)}$ represents pixels in the correlation results that the light ought to be transmitted, \textit{i.e.}, the object area, while $G_{(b)}$ represents pixels in the correlation results that the light ought to be blocked, \textit{i.e.}, the background area. $k$ is the gray level of the image, and in our experiment $k\equiv 8$.
+$G_{(\mathrm{o})}$ represents pixels in the correlation results that the light ought to be transmitted, \textit{i.e.}, the object area, while $G_{(\mathrm{b})}$ represents pixels in the correlation results that the light ought to be blocked, \textit{i.e.}, the background area. $k$ is the gray level of the image, and in our experiment $k\equiv 8$.

 As shown in Fig.~\ref{fig:simu_NOnoise}, the OCGI, similar to the PGI, gives a stronger signal in the low sample rate domain, as demonstrated in our previous study\cite{nie2020noise}.
-The OCGI always has the best image quality.
-The OWGI and OCGI have almost the same behavior only when the image quality is saturated as the pattern number reaches the maximum.
+Besides, the OCGI always has the best image quality.
+The OWGI and OCGI have almost the same behavior when the image quality is saturated as the pattern number reaches the maximum.
 Both of them are still much better than WGI and PGI.
-Here the orthonormalization process completely smears the weakness of PGI, whose image quality is almost smooth from the beginning to the end, and strengthens the PGI's advantage at the small level of sampling.
+Here the orthonormalization process completely smears the weakness of PGI, whose image quality is almost smooth from the beginning to the end, and strengthens the PGI's advantage at the low sampling level.

 The advantage of OCGI is further demonstrated when we introduce background noise into the system.
-In the real experimental condition, noises such as background noise, quantization error, diffraction, and detectors' thermal noise are unavoidable.
-We run another simulation with the noise level a $\pm 1\%$ signal.
-The values of evaluating indicators are presented in Fig.~\ref{fig:simu_noise}, from which we can see that MSE is about the same as the noise-free case.
+We run another simulation with a noise level at $ 2\%$ of the signal.
+The evaluating indicators as functions of $\beta$ are presented in Fig.~\ref{fig:simu_noise}, from which we can see that MSE is about the same as the noise-free case.
 OCGI still maintains the best in these imaging methods.
-CNR is dramatically decreased for all methods when $\beta$ is large.
-Nevertheless, it should be noted that there are peaks clearly shown in Fig.~\ref{fig:simu_noise}(c) and Fig.~\ref{fig:simu_noise}(d).
+CNR is dramatically decreased for all methods when $\beta$ is large, as compared to the noise-free case.
+It should be noted that there are peaks clearly shown in Fig.~\ref{fig:simu_noise}(c) and Fig.~\ref{fig:simu_noise}(d) for OCGI.
 The PSNR and CC of OCGI reach their highest value when $\beta \sim 0.1$, then slowly decrease and finally reach the same value as that of the OWGI.
-It suggests that there is an optimum sampling rate for the noise-free feature during the orthonormalization process of the colored noise pattern.
-Again, the orthonormalized results are always better than conventional patterns.
+It suggests that there exist an optimum sampling rate for the noise-free feature during the orthonormalization process of the colored noise pattern.
+Again, the orthonormalized results are always better than the conventional speckle patterns.